 If you haven’t seen me speak live, I do use a dark theme for my PowerPoint slides that complements my “Rock Your Code” brand.
 But I do use a large font size when showing code.

-As you can see, the text and code in this slide is easy to read, even from far away using a dark background.
+As you can see, the text and code in this slide are easy to read, even from far away using a dark background.
 This slide text is 32 points and the code is 20 points.

 For a very long time, I have been urging companies I work for to think about their color-blind users when choosing colors and icons.
 I’m not aware that any of them did this.
 I don’t think they realize that this could affect thousands to millions of users… I don’t consider that a small group.